Sparvriend/Master-Thesis/README.md

 # Master-Thesis-Code-Repository

 ## Current TODO
 * TODO: Finish explainability of the model
-      -> Make the explainability images overlay the original image with a better colormap -> Uncertainty prediction (DUQ)
+      -> Make the explainability images overlay the original image with a better colormap
+      -> Uncertainty prediction (DUQ)
       -> Deep Ensembles
       -> Combine other dataset (CIFAR10) with uncertainty prediction
       -> Look into adding augmentation to uncertainty methods
 * TODO: Figure out why the testing FPS is so slow (Overhead probably)
       -> Report only GPU fps
       -> Appears to be as fast as doing it on the CPU? (is device CPU?)
 * TODO: Look into TensorRT library, Ratnajit: Useful in addition to torch2trt?
       -> (https://github.com/NVIDIA/TensorRT)
       -> Read about TRT/ONNX why is it faster?
 (Important to understand theoretically)
-* TODO: Migrate all results from experiments to a new results folder
-      -> Leave the expimerent JSON files in Master-Thesis-Experiments
-      -> Also move data/test_predictions to another location
 * TODO: Look into test.py converting to TRT out of memory issues
 * TODO: Do a rerun of PEP8 in all files
-* TODO: Add a function in utils.py that calculates mean and std dev of validation accuracy
-      -> Always run after merge_experiments and take results from results.txt
+* TODO: Check if cutoff_date can be used in other spots in the code
+* TODO: Add model marking to test predictions like in explainability.py
+* TODO: Remove red colormap/blended representation in explainability.py?
 * TODO: Fix test.py arguments, --explain_model should be optional, with "integrated_gradients" default value
       -> other explain_model options should be taken from command line input
 * TODO: Report GPU memory usage/Energy usage (KJ) (NVIDIA management library, code from Ratnajit)
 * TODO: Create synthetic data
        -> for each class, move the filter across the screen and the label across the filter (where applicable)
 * TODO: Setup experiment with tinyImageNet
 * TODO: Text detection model for fourth label class?
-      -> Need more information from client about when text is wrong.
-      -> Just add it in and see what happens?
+      -> Manual labelling of each date on the filter -> Check if the date listed on the label is correct

 ### Tensorboard tip